NCAR/DART/observations/obs_converters/ocean_color/CHL.rst

   +-----------------+-----------+-----------------------------------------------------------------------------------------+
   | debug           | logical   | Print extra information during the ``convert_sat_chl`` execution.                       |
   +-----------------+-----------+-----------------------------------------------------------------------------------------+

+It's widely known that chlorophyll follows a log-normal distribution.
+After reading the observed chlorophyll data from the input netcdf file, a **LOG10** transformation is applied such that the resulting distribution is normal.
+The idea behind this step is to prepare the data for the EnKF which assumes both the state and observations to be Gaussian.

 The ``get_ocdata.sh`` script is placed inside the ``shell_scripts`` directory.
 Technically, this is the only the script that the user needs to run.
 Prior to running the script, one should edit some parameters such as: date range, the resolution